avatar

 Create a scheduled timed push task in the AppPush console

-After sending, open Statistics for delivery, open, and click rates by channel.
-Cross-check the per-vendor delivery numbers here; a gap on one manufacturer usually points straight back to a missing credential from step 2.
+After sending, open Conversion Rate Trends for the full Push Conversion Funnel : Targets , Sent , Delivered , and Clicks in one view, with delivery rate, CTR, and conversion rate, filterable by channel.
+Cross-check per-channel delivery here; a gap on one manufacturer usually points straight back to a missing credential from step 2.

 Run this exact flow on your own traffic

-Create a free EngageLab account and send your first multi-channel push in minutes, with Huawei, Xiaomi, OPPO, and vivo delivery built in from day one.
+Create a free account, activate the 30-day AppPush trial, and send your first multi-channel push in minutes, with Huawei, Xiaomi, OPPO, and vivo delivery built in from day one.

 Create your free account